jbcool17/confighandler/README.md

 # confighandler

-A small CLI for managing YAML configuration files with JSON schema support.
+An example CLI for managing YAML configuration files with JSON schema support.

 ## Features